Big Ben, Buckingham Palace, red double-decker buses, and afternoon teas top our list on the…

 - Shop at Harrod’s, Selfridges, and Fortnum & Mason.
 Some of our favorite shopping streets?
-New Bond Street, Regent Street, South Molton St., Kensington High Street and the Nottinghill area.
+New Bond Street, Regent Street, South Molton Street, Kensington High Street and the Nottinghill area.

-- Go to the Theatre and see a play and/or musical
+- Go to the Theater and see a play and/or musical

-- Walk the narrow alleyways in Covent Gardens and SoHo
+- Walk the narrow alleyways in Soho and shop at Covent Gardens

 - Visit the Tower of London and London Bridge